The Ear-Whispered Lineage of Ganden: Chöd Retreat

 About the Leaders

 Kunze Chimed, a native of Mongolia, began her study and practice of Buddhism at the age of seventeen under the tutelage of old Mongolian Buddhist masters who survived the Communist regime.
 She joined the Jamyang Choeling Buddhist Nunnery in Dharamsala, India for three years, and pursued further study of Buddhist texts and philosophy at the […]Learn more about Kunze Chimed

-Chöying Khandro holds the complete transmissions of two lineages, the Ganden Ensa Ear-Whispered Lineage and the Machik Dakini Ear-Whispered Lineage, from her teacher, the late Ninth Khalkha Jetsun Dampa (1932-2012).
-She is among the few original students of Khalkha Jetsun Dampa who was with him since the early 1990s.
-For the last twenty years Chöying […]Learn more about Chöying Khandro, M.A.
+Chöying Khandro, M.A., holds the complete transmissions of two lineages, the Ganden Ensa Ear-Whispered Lineage and the Machik Dakini Ear-Whispered Lineage, from her teacher, the late Ninth Khalkha Jetsun Dampa (1932-2012).
+She brings more than three decades of intense study and practice to her teachings and has completed a number of personal retreats, including the […]Learn more about Chöying Khandro, M.A.